KhronosGroup/Vulkan-Utility-Libraries/BUILD.md

 By defaulting to `ON` we cause issues for package managers since there is no standard way to disable warnings until CMake 3.24

-Add `-D BUILD_WERROR=ON` to your workflow.
+Add `-D VUL_WERROR=ON` to your workflow.
 Or use the `dev` preset shown below which will also enabling warnings as errors.